Helping Through Crisis Webinar

 The first one there, caring for the victims following crisis.
 We understand that there is a unique situation in the victims themselves.
 But then we’ve got this number two, this larger supporting church community that’s very eager to support and touched by the crisis as well.
 And I would imagine there is a set of skills, a set of things to think about that are unique to that group and then also to the victim.

-So we’re gonna hopefully tonight address both of that, but we always need to start with definition.
+So, we’re going to hopefully tonight address both of that, but we always need to start with definition.
 All right.
-So let’s start with crisis, defining crisis, and we’ve got tragedy and disaster and kind of intermixing of these.
+So, let’s start with crisis, defining crisis, and we’ve got tragedy and disaster and kind of intermixing of these.
 But in your profession, you carefully articulate these.
 Because they do have proper place and meaning.
 How should we understand crisis tonight?

 So, what I’d like to do, the definition I’ve laid out here for crisis is a sudden shock inducing experience that launches us into a place of uncertainty and emotional upheaval.
-When I talk about a crisis, and that’s gonna be our midpoint tonight, and it’s gonna be the bulk of what we talk about.
+When I talk about a crisis, and that’s going to be our midpoint tonight, and it’s going to be the bulk of what we talk about.
 When I talk about it, it’s something that happens after it’s happened, you can always say that there’s a before and an after to that event.

 These are so familiar to us in our denomination.
-Certainly disasters are something that we respond to.
-And in fact, our winter work teams orient themselve around where disasters have been and that type of matter.
-So this is why we’re gonna define crises here tonight.
+Certainly, disasters are something that we respond to.
+And in fact, our winter work teams orient themselves around where disasters have been and that type of matter.
+So, this is why we’re going to define crises here tonight.
 We have lots of crises in our life that are worth talking about.

-Tonight we’re gonna really narrow in on this tragedy, disaster, sudden loss of life or extreme loss that really is a marker on one’s timeline to say, pre and post to this event in our life is gonna be how we understand crisis.
+Tonight, we’re going to really narrow in on this tragedy, disaster, sudden loss of life or extreme loss that really is a marker on one’s timeline to say, pre and post to this event in our life is going to be how we understand crisis.
 Always good to see examples.
 You’ve kind of illustrated some of these.
-Certainly a natural disaster.
+Certainly, a natural disaster.
 Unexpected loss or death, robbery or assault.
 Accident.
 These types of matters that come to us, they’re unwelcome and they show up unannounced.
 So, let’s now go into the effects of crisis because this has a profound effect on the human experience.
-And Ted, I wanna draw that out from you, what that effect looks like.
+And Ted, I want to draw that out from you, what that effect looks like.

 So, we’re talking about this shock and one of the first things that’s shocked is our sense of safety.
 It’s a basic desire and need to be safe.
 Crisis oftentimes punctures that sense of safety.
 And that’s one of the things that really jars us, our sense of security and control.
 We operate, everybody knows this, but we operate with only partial control over life.
 But I don’t like to operate like that’s true.
 Okay.
 When I, as I go through my day, I want to operate like I have way more control.